swl10/pyslet/doc/odatav2/consumer.rst

 	method can be used to delete the entity.

-The following method can only be used on entities that don't exist, i.e., entities returned from the collection's new_entity or CopyEntity methods that have not been inserted.
+The following method can only be used on entities that don't exist, i.e., entities returned from the collection's new_entity or copy_entity methods that have not been inserted.

 :py:meth:`~pyslet.odata2.csdl.Entity.set_key`